Woozy23/ActiveDirectory-LAB/README.md

 Overview

 Designed and deployed a Windows Server 2022 Domain Controller in a Virtualbox environment, afterwards I configured Active Directory, DNS, and Group Policy, and joined multiple Windows 10 pro client machines to the domain.
 I created users, groups(OU), and applied GPOs to enforce security policies and manage access.
+I've included links to my IP addressing plan , GPO examples used for testing, and some issues I ran into , the reason for them, and how I got them fixed.

 Architecture